quark1482/badwrapi/README.md

 Known issues
 ------------

+_2024-10-23_: Browsing the People nearby folder (in either the web or mobile app)\
+will break the quick-chat profile fields.
+This is THEIR bug, not ours.\
+However, while **the program itself doesn’t experience this behavior**, it’s still\
+vulnerable if the account is accessed through the official apps, or if you browse the\
+custom folder NEARBY_PEOPLE through the Tools menu.\
+If the quick-chat details get broken, log out and then back in to get a fresh session.\
+More details in `BadooWrapper::getFolderPage()`.

 _2024-08-15_: The People nearby search Distance setting is broken at this time.\
 The API returns multiple choices, as usual.
 But no matter what you choose, It\